netdata/go.d.plugin/modules/weblog/README.md

 -   [LTSV](http://ltsv.org/)
 -   RegExp

-The rule is simple.
-If your log is in LTSV format you use LTSV parser, otherwise you use CSV.
-We highly suggest to prefer CSV over RegExp, because it is much faster.
-RegExp should be used only if LTSV and CSV parsers dont work.
+Try to avoid using RegExp because it's much slower than the other two parsers.
+RegExp should be used only if LTSV and CSV parsers dont work for you.

 There is an example job for every log parser.